 I’ve also been thinking about creativity a lot.
 My past is a kaleidoscope of started but never really truly finished creative projects.
 Since I was a child, I knew I needed a creative outlet.
 Somewhere there are old videotapes of me directing shows live from my dining room where I painstakingly wrote out the credits on pieces of printer paper and lovingly held them up one by one in front of the camera.
 There are endless videos of musicals I appeared in and pageants I entered.
 I have baskets of yarn from my knitting days and many unfinished novels on the computer.
 I reasoned all of these unfinished projects as well.
 I could only create when faced with true pain.

 There is a myth that all good art comes from pain.
 I believed this for so long.
 I needed to be in a space of torture in order to create something beautiful.
 The other day I was pondering this concept and realized something about myself.
 It’s not about being in pain that makes beautiful art.
-It’s that being in pain is an easy emotion to sit with and truly feel.
+It’s that pain is an easy emotion to sit with and truly feel.

-When we are struggling, we can stay in that feeling believing we deserve it or that it’s warranted.
+When we are struggling, we can stay in that feeling, believing we deserve it or that it’s warranted.
 We tell ourselves a million reasons why this is true.
 Being in a state of happiness, however, is much harder.
-When we are feeling joy, there is a voice inside us screaming that this is fleeting, that the other shoe will soon drop.
+When we are feeling joy, there is a voice inside of us screaming that this is fleeting, that the other shoe will soon drop.
 Because of these lies we tell ourselves, we can’t actually sit with the happiness and enjoy it and truly feel it.
 Imagine if we could harvest that feeling the same way we do sadness.
 What magical things can we create then?

 The allure of the tortured artist has been taught to us from a very young age.
 There are countless stories about this world’s most valuable creators ending in tragedy.
 Are there any stories of artists who led a normal life and found their inspiration from happiness?
 I think of Monet and his water lilies.
 Sitting in his quaint countryside home in Giverny, was he just struck by their beauty or was some underlining madness associated with them?
 Oh, wait Monet once said, “My life has been nothing but a failure, and all that’s left for me to do is to destroy my paintings before I disappear.”
 Bad example.